PegliOne/Commercial-Planner/README.md

 ### Step Four - Bonus Functionality
 * Calculate and display labour hours required for each department
 * Add the ability to check if enough labour hours have been assigned
-* Add user, product and department CRUD systems
+* Add user sign up and product and department CRUD systems
 * Add product images (stretch goal)
 * Push to GitHub / Heroku and update README